Let's talk about your life insurance premiums.

 So what does this all mean for me?

-We told you earlier that buying life insurance isn’t a great deal.
 If you look purely at your probability of dying each year that your policy is active, you’ll realize that you’re paying significantly more in life insurance premiums than the odds suggest you should.
 But for most families, life insurance is an extremely important necessity, one that’s worth overpaying for to ensure your family is protected.
 It’s absolutely worth paying the “cost of doing business" fee (as sky-high as it may be) if you’re one of the many who need the protection.

 The key is being efficient with your life insurance strategy